dflock/duncanlock.net/content/posts/tech/how-to-set-your-compose-key-on-xfce-xubuntu-linux.rst

 Option Two
 ==========

-This was the first method that I discovered and isn't a simple as Option One, but if that doesn't work for some reason, the should.
+This was the first method that I discovered and isn't a simple as Option One, but if that doesn't work for some reason, this should.
 Like it says at the top of ``/etc/default/keyboard``, check ``/usr/share/doc/keyboard-configuration/README.Debian`` for what to do after you've modified it.
 Mine currently says:

     After modifying ``/etc/default/keyboard``, you can apply the changes to the Linux console by running ``setupcon``.
 If X is configured to use that file too, then the